WWE Saturday Night’s Main Event is returning for the third time in 2025 with a massive show.

-Back in December, the professional wrestling giant brought back the iconic 1980s event for the first of a number of SNMEs throughout the year, but fans won’t be able to watch on Netflix.
+The professional wrestling giant has brought back the iconic 1980s event for the first of a number of SNMEs specials, but you won’t be able to tune in on Netflix for Goldberg’s retirement match.

-Although Netflix is the official home of WWE in the UK, these shows work a little differently.
+Although the streaming giant is the official home of WWE in the UK, these nostalgic shows work a little differently, as they’re available for free on YouTube.

 Here is everything you need to know about tomorrow’s huge event.